-Despite their less concentration and small size, they have a significant impact on human health, earth’s radiative budget, cloud formation and properties, climate, and atmospheric visibility.
-This also affects the photolysis rates of important processes in the atmosphere and satellite observation on trace gases.
+Despite their less concentration and small size, they have a significant impact on human health, the earth’s radiative budget, cloud formation and properties, climate, and atmospheric visibility.
+The also affecting the photolysis rates of important processes in the atmosphere and satellite observation of trace gases.

 Aerosols and climate

 Aerosols affect the climate directly and indirectly by interacting with the incoming and outgoing solar radiations.
-Most of the aerosol scatter the incoming solar radiation and causing the cooling effect while some can absorb the radiation and contribute to global warming.
-Black and brown carbon causes global warming by absorbing radiations while sea sulfates and dust particles masking the warming effect by scattering solar radiation.
+Most of the aerosols scatter the incoming solar radiation and causing the cooling effect while some can absorb the radiation and contribute to global warming.
+Black and brown carbon causes global warming by absorbing radiations while sea sulfates and dust particles masking the warming effect by scattering the solar radiations.
 The scientific community believes that aerosols have a net cooling effect that has counteracted the global warming effect caused by the increase in the concentration of greenhouse gases since industrialization.
-Despite great progress in the modeling and science, accurate estimation of the aerosol’s effects on climate is highly uncertain due to variability in concentration and composition of the aerosol.
+Despite great progress in modeling and science, accurate estimation of the aerosols effects on climate is highly uncertain due to variability in concentration and composition of the aerosol.

-Clouds play a key role in Earth’s radiation budget, and aerosols serve as the seeds upon which cloud droplets form which are known as cloud condensation nuclei (CCN) and ice nucleating particles (INP).
-An increased amount of aerosols may increase the CCN concentration and lead to more, but smaller, cloud droplets that affect the cloud lifetime and albedo.
+Clouds play a key role in Earth’s radiation budget, and aerosols serve as the seeds upon which cloud droplets form which is known as cloud condensation nuclei (CCN) and ice nucleating particles (INP).
+An increased amount of aerosols may increase the CCN concentration and lead to more, but smaller, cloud droplets which affect the cloud lifetime and albedo.
 If absorbing type aerosols are present they can modify the cloud properties by heating the surrounding air which enhances the evaporation and results in the reduction in cloud cover.
-Thus the net effect of aerosol on clouds in uncertain.
+Thus the net effect of aerosol on clouds is uncertain.